 Whiplash Claim Payout Amounts From 31 May 2021 For Symptoms Lasting Up To 2 Years

 On the 31 May 2021 some sweeping reforms came into effect for road traffic accident claims – introducing a fixed compensation tariff for whiplash claim payouts.
-The tariff sets out how exact figures for how much compensation you can recover for whiplash injuries in a road accident.
+The tariff sets out the exact figures for how much compensation you can recover for whiplash injuries in a road accident.

-In this article you will learn what this scheme is; how the definition of a whiplash injury has been extended to include neck, back, shoulder and minor psychological injury; the types of road accident that are covered by the scheme; which parts of the UK it applies to; the compensation payout amounts you can claim for various types of whiplash injury and the medical evidence you will need to show how bad your whiplash injury was.
+In this article you will learn what this scheme is; how the definition of a whiplash injury has been extended to include neck, back, shoulder and minor psychological injury; the types of road accident that are covered by the scheme; which parts of the UK it applies to; the compensation payout amounts you can claim for various types of whiplash injury and the medical evidence you will need to show how bad your whiplash injury is.

 What is the road traffic accident tariff for whiplash claim payout amounts?

 The road traffic accident whiplash claim payout tariff is a set of fixed compensation amounts decided by the government for whiplash injuries.
 Your whiplash injuries must be suffered in a road accident with symptoms lasting up to 2 years to be included in the tariff.

 If your injury is not experienced in a road accident – such as in an accident at work or a highway trip and slip, then the sums you will recover will be determined in the more generous way by caselaw and judicial guidance – see our neck injury claim article.